-And it’s arguably also never been more important for organisations to place employee wellbeing at the top of their priorities.
+It has arguably never been more important for organisations to place employee wellbeing at the top of their priorities.
 But where do you start when it comes to introducing wellbeing at work?

-There‘s no one-size-fits-all approach to wellbeing, and the challenges for HR and leaders is constantly evolving.
+There‘s no one-size-fits-all approach to wellbeing, and the challenges for HR and leaders are constantly evolving.
 This can make it difficult to know how to go about introducing workplace wellbeing initiatives.
-With that in mind, these are our tips for introducing wellbeing at work:
+With that in mind, these are our top tips for introducing wellbeing at work:

 - Get the conversation started